avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-04-26-14-setup-your-pi-iot-sw.md

 * onoff node package (onoff): Manage the Raspberry Pi GPIOs.
 It is quite simple and supports GPIO interrupts so we don't need to continuously poll the button.

-Let's remember that we saved four certificate and key files during the IoT Thing creation in a folder.
+Let's remember that we saved four certificate and key files during the IoT Thing creation in a folder: *"/home/pi/iot"*.
 Let's open the folder, create a new file there, and call it **"IoT_thing.js"** or whatever you'd like.
 You will have something like this:
 ![alt text](/assets/63 - RPi working folder.png)

 **_Your certificate names will be different, so please use your names in your code._**